-- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
-The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district and meeting the requirements of an approved transfer model curriculum.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district and meeting the requirements of an approved transfer model curriculum. - Obtainment of a minimum grade point average of 2.0.